alexcodeberlin/Dapp-Voting-System/README.md

 # Dapp-Voting-System
 <br>
 # Project introduction:<br>
 This project aims to develop a decentralized voting application with blockchain technology.
 Traditional voting systems often face challenges such as security vulnerabilities, lack of transparency and centralized control.
-By leveraging blockchain technology we have more secure and transparent voting platform.
+By leveraging blockchain technology we have a more secure and transparent voting platform.
 Cryptographic techniques secure votes and ensure that only authorized individuals create votes.
 All voting transactions are recorded on the blockchain.
-Overall, a decentralized voting app offers a more secure and transparent with greater confidence and trust.
+Overall, a decentralized voting app offers a more secure and transparent voting process with greater confidence and trust.
 <br> <br>
 Content:<br> <br>
 1. Setup Code environment <br>